clement2019/Aws_Eks_Cluster_Video_Helm/README.md

-## project title: AWS-EKS-cluster installations on an Ec2 instance in Aws
+## Project Title:
+AWS-EKS-cluster-video-Helm

 ### using Aws CLi,IAM,Eksctl,Helm charts

- ### Requirement:
+ ### Requirement for provisioning Aws Eks cluster:
  Spin up an ubuntu Ec2 instance in Aws of type t2 small connect to it through ssh connection from vscode or git bash or from your terminal if using mac